rishikeshdhokare/rishikeshdhokare/README.md

 ### Hi there 👋

 I am Rishikesh!
-I am software engineer currently working with a fashion tech @zalando in Berlin, Germany.
+I am software engineer currently working with a fashion tech company https://www.zalando.de/ in Berlin, Germany.

 - 🔭 I’m currently working on personal app idea in finance domain (in my free time)
 - 👯 I’m looking to collaborate with frontend engineers passionate about building platform products end to end with React, React Native.